mezoni/smart_parser/README.md

 ## Expression `AndPredicate`

-The `AndPredicate` expression `&e` invokes the sub-expression `e`, and then succeeds if `e` succeeds and fails if `e` fails, but in either case never consumes any input.
+The `AndPredicate` expression `& e` invokes the sub-expression `e`, and then succeeds if `e` succeeds and fails if `e` fails, but in either case never consumes any input.

 Example with single branch.